Who are we?

 Why the name Silicon Forest?

 The first order of business was coming up with a name.
 I’ve always been a computer nerd, so I liked the appeal of using the local term of “Silicon Forest”.
 If you’re not an IT person, you may not be as familiar with the term, but it refers to the area of Oregon from Hillsboro to Clackamas.
 Nike happens to be one of the companies with a datacenter in “Silicon Forest“.
 I chose to be Silicon Forest Entertainment rather than Silicon Forest DJ because I feel we encompass a bit more than just being a DJ.
-We’re on the cusp of revealing additional services like photography and videography as well.. so stay tuned!
-In the meantime, our mission is to be nominated Portland’s Best Wedding DJ by 2016 with the help (votes) of all those clients that we service this year!
-We hope they’ll recognize the bargain price they got by booking us in our inaugural year here in Portland.
+We’re now partnered with additional services like photography and videography.
+We’ve found some of the best vendors that we can put our name behind and still offer a phenomenal discount!
+In the meantime, our mission is to be nominated Portland’s Best Wedding DJ every year with the help (votes) of all those clients that we service!

 Why are your prices so low compared to the other “Premier” DJs in Portland?

 Our 2017 pricing starts at $800, which is about half of what DJs with similar services are offering here in Portland.
 The price goes up slightly and varies based on the day of the week or month of the year.
 Most brides book their DJ and Photographer about a year in advance, and those popular summer weekends fill up fast!
 Our first little bit of advice is this: Beware of any DJ charging less than $600!